pbruna/vagrant_zimbra/README.md

 # Description
-This is a Vagrant setup for working with Zimbra on Development stuff using the example.com Domain
+This is a Vagrant setup for working with Zimbra on Development stuff using the example.com Domain.

 ### Configuration